fooltowise/NeroNotes/Nero's Notes/Danaher Business System Mindset.md

 ### Bruno, can you share a short introduction to your experience and role at Danaher?

-I was with Danaher for more than three years, particularly working for Leica Biosystems in the cancer diagnostics platform.
+I was with [[Danaher]] for more than three years, particularly working for Leica Biosystems in the cancer diagnostics platform.
 I was responsible for logistics and distribution, across EMEA, as a regional director.
 I was also been a member of the global T&L Steering Committee for all OpCos.

 ### You were head of logistics, for Leica, but also involved in a European wide logistics team?

 Exactly.
 When it came to Leica, in those days, Leica had a sales turnover of roughly one billion, with multiple sites, from Australia to China, Singapore and plenty of sites in Europe and the US, as well as Mexico and Canada.
 My sphere was EMEA.

-### Take me back to when you first joined Danaher.
+### Take me back to when you first joined [[Danaher]].
 When you walked into the company, what was the training process like?

-The training process was pretty interesting because, normally, all the Danaher companies had some kind of immersion plan.
+The training process was pretty interesting because, normally, all the [[Danaher]] companies had some kind of immersion plan.
 For me, when I arrived, from day one, I was on policy deployment, as we had the idea to transform the company.
 My task was to bring in the related cost reductions to finance the rest.
 My training was pretty limited but, for sure, over the time, I needed to do some mandatory courses such as the framework in the DBS, for example, or in the PSP environment.

-### What really surprised you about the culture at Danaher, when you first joined?
+### What really surprised you about the culture at [[Danaher]], when you first joined?

-When I joined the company and also later on, what really surprised me was the fact that everything was really related to the Danaher Business System, to the DBS.
+When I joined the company and also later on, what really surprised me was the fact that everything was really related to the [[Danaher]] Business System, to the DBS.
 The DBS is some kind of lean methodology, a bit like the one from Toyota.
 What really surprised me was that that this company was extremely focused on numbers and all the relevant consequences.
 Numbers talk.
 This was pretty new for me.

 ### Why is the culture unique?